HaqueMannan/Node.JS_Express_MongoDB_DevToDeployment/Readme.txt

 $: brew services stop mongodb-community@4.4                                   (Stop MongoDB running as a MacOS service)
 $: mongod --config /usr/local/etc/mongod.conf                                  (Run MongoDB manually as background service)
 $: use admin   $:db.shutdownServer()                                          (Stop MongoDB manual background service)
+$: mongo                                                                      (MongoDB shell to view database.
+This command only works when MongoDB services is running)
+$: show dbs                                                                   (MongoDB shell command to view/list databases)
+$: use {dbName}                                                               (MongoDB shell command to switch to the named database.
+Placeholder not part of the command: {dbName})
+$: show collections                                                           (MongoDB shell command to show collections within a selected database)
+$: db.{collectionName}.find()                                                  (MongoDB shell command to show all data within the collection.
+Placeholder not part of the command: {collectionName})

 Node Packages/App Dependencies:
 Node Command:                                                                 Package Description: